graphjs/groups-v2/README.md

 A simple static page generator for Grou.ps v2 sites.
 Based on https://github.com/phonetworks/grou-ps-v2/releases/tag/php

 Please note, this repo covers only the frontend components.
 For the backend, you need to install [GraphJS-Server](https://github.com/phonetworks/graphjs-server).
 GraphJS-Server can be run on your own servers, or it can be deployed in one-click to Heroku.
-For more information, check out [GraphJS-Server README](https://github.com/phonetworks/graphjs-server/blob/master/README.md)
+For more information, check out [GraphJS-Server README](https://github.com/phonetworks/graphjs-server/blob/master/README.md) and/or this instructional video https://youtu.be/K7bWKlT0k_g

 ### Installation